charmplusplus/charm/doc/projections/manual.rst

 across one or more processors, but all the events within the noise component have similar noise durations.

-Clicking on the “view” button for a noise component opens a window similar to figure :numref:`noiseminer2`.
+Clicking on the "view" button for a noise component opens a window similar to figure :numref:`noiseminer2`.
 This second window displays up to 36 miniature timelines, each for a different event associated with the noise component.